 The rise of apprentices in higher education

-Since 2005, the number of apprentices in France has more than doubled, largely thanks to the significant growth in apprenticeships in higher education.
-In 2020, more than 2,700 students and 2,190 companies in our region made this win-win choice.
-Philippe Pierrot and Marie-Elisabeth Avignon of CFA EnSup-LR take a look at the reasons behind this success.
+Since 2005, the number of apprentices in France has more than doubled, largely thanks to the significant growth of apprenticeships in higher education.
+In 2020, more than 2,700 students and 2,190 companies made this win-win choice in our region.
+We look back at the reasons for this success with Philippe Pierrot and Marie-Elisabeth Avignon from CFA EnSup-LR.

 The double life of apprentices